William Edwin Melton

 - Born July 7, 1945 in Gulfport, MS USA

 Moved back to third base, Melton had an even better year at the plate in 1971, leading the AL with 33 homers.
-He hit his final home run of the year on the season's final day, breaking a three-way tie with Reggie Jackson and Norm Cash.
+He hit his final home run of the year on the season's last day, breaking a three-way tie with Reggie Jackson and Norm Cash.
 He became the first White Sox player to lead the circuit in round trippers, a particularly impressive feat since the club played in Comiskey Park, widely regarded as a pitcher's park.
 However, the following off-season, he suffered a back injury that caused him to miss most of 1972.
 He hit 20 home runs in 1973 and 21 in 1974, but in 1975, he hit just 15, and his batting average dropped to .240.
 Following that season, he was traded with Steve Dunning to the California Angels for Jim Spencer and Morris Nettles.
 Melton ended his White Sox career as the club's all-time leading home run hitter (at the time) with 154.

 Baseball Digest in 1988 reported that Melton was working as a real estate agent in Newport Beach, California.
 He later went to work for the White Sox marketing department before embarking on a career as a broadcaster for the club.
 He has been a Sox analyst for Comcast SportsNet Chicago since 2005.